jkotlinski/gbchrono/README.md

 ## About

-The Game Boy Clock Accuracy Challenge is about determining the real clock speed of all different Game Boy models.
+The Game Boy Clock Accuracy Challenge is about determining the real clock speed of different Game Boy models.

 ## Background